Sadibou Sané

-Sadibou Sané (born 10 June 2004) is a Senegalese professional footballer who plays as a defender for club Metz.
+Sadibou Sané (born 10 June 2004) is a Senegalese professional footballer who plays as a defender for club Monaco and the Senegal national team.

 Club career

 Sané won the 2022–23 Ligue 1 with Senegalese club Génération Foot.
-On 22 July 2023, he signed for French Ligue 1 club Metz on a five-year contract.
-He made his debut in a 2–2 draw against Reims on 3 September 2023.
+On 22 July 2023, he signed for French club Metz on a five-year contract.
+He made his league debut in a 2–2 draw against Reims on 3 September 2023.

+On 8 July 2026, Sané signed a five-year contract with Monaco.

 International career

 Sané is a Senegal youth international.
 He was part of the squad that won the 2023 U-20 Africa Cup of Nations, but did not participate in a match.

+Sané was one of the players who were called up with the Senegal national team by head coach Patrick Vieira for the 2027 Africa Cup of Nations qualification matches against Mozambique and Ethiopia on 25 and 29 September 2026, respectively; and the friendly match against Comoros on 4 October 2026.